project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

 - **Running both the actor systems locally**

- You can run normal actor system and background actor system on same machine by following procedure:
+ You can run normal actor system and background actor system on the same machine by the following procedure:

    - To run both normal and background actor systems on a single machine with **sunbird-lms-service**.
 Set the values of '**api_actor_provider**' and '**background_actor_provider**' properties as **local** in the environment variables

-   - To start the application, make the builds in following sequence:
+   - To start the application, make the builds in the following sequence:

       1. sunbird-utils
       2. sunbird-lms-mw
       3. sunbird-lms-service

  Then, run the **sunbird-lms-service** by executing the ```mvn play2:run``` command.
-Executing this command ensures that the sunbird application is started.
+Executing this command ensures that the Sunbird application is started.

- **Note:** Both the actor systems will now run on same machine.
+ **Note:** Both the actor systems will now run on the same machine.

 ### Scenario #2